-The Data and Connectivity Delivery Group reports to the leads of Data and Connectivity and then to the National Core Studies Oversight Committee, who ensure the programme of work meets the needs and is delivered across the UK.
+The Data and Connectivity Delivery Group reports to the leads of Data and Connectivity and then to the NCS Oversight Committee, who ensure the programme of work meets the needs and is delivered across the UK.
 Public and patient engagement and involvement is crucially important to monitor study developments and ensure that trustworthiness and transparency is demonstrated and to ensure that benefit to the public is key to all actions.

 Working together, we want to ensure the patient and public voice influences and shapes our work in “Data and Connectivity” through: